poult-lab/daily-word/english_words_ learning.md

 [n] Go downstairs and wait for me!
 I'm not dressed!

 "(of a person) wearing clothes; not naked or in underwear, sleepwear, etc."

+10.poultry /ˈpoʊltri/

+[n] to keep poultry.

+"chickens, ducks and geese , kept for their meat or eggs"

+[n] Eat plenty of fish and poultry.

+"meat from chickens, ducks and geese"